TheMonocledHamster/Hamster-Bot-Prototype/README.md

 </br>

 [NOTE] This project is licensed under the MIT License.
-I intend to keep this project as free and open source software (FOSS) indefinitely, throughout it's deelopment cycle.
+I intend to continue to keep this project FOSS indefinitely, regardless of where it reaches in its development cycle.
 </br></br>
 [NOTE] This core of the project was developed in 2 nights (5th and 6th Oct, 2021), so there are multiple possible avenues for improvement.
 I'd be grateful for any PRs and Bugfix or Feature Tickets.